Tornevall/tarit/README.md

 * Tar the directory
 * Pack it with best available packer: gzip, bzip2 or xz.
 If xz exists, it will use that archiver and pack the tar archive with the -e(xtreme compression) flag.

-For a few weeks ago, this script also repacks archives and is currently supporting rar and zip-archives.
+For a few weeks ago, this script also repacks archives this is not already tared and is currently supporting rar and zip-archives.
 What it does then is this:

 * Unpack the primary file archive (and calculate the unpacked folder size)
 * Tar the directory that was just extracted